 New Delhi:The Congress on Sunday slammed the Narendra Modi government over the Organisation of Islamic Cooperation (OIC) adopting a resolution condemning “Indian barbarities and human rights violations” in Jammu and Kashmir.

 The Congress strongly reacted to New Delhi giving “legitimacy” to the OIC by attending the summit in Abu Dhabi and accused the Modi government of “surrendering India’s national interest”.

 The resolution was adopted on Saturday, a day after External Affairs Minister Sushma Swaraj attended the summit.

-Besides terming elimination of militant Burhan Wani an “extrajudicial killing”, the OIC condemned “intensified Indian barbarities since 2016 in Kashmir that led to the death of over 220 people” and also criticized the “inhuman practice of using pellet guns”.
+Besides terming elimination of militant Burhan Wani an “extra judicial killing”, the OIC condemned “intensified Indian barbarities since 2016 in Kashmir that led to the death of over 220 people” and also criticised the “inhuman practice of using pellet guns”.